makeabilitylab/physcomp/communication/serial-intro.md

 ### Using Serial Monitor

-Let's begin simply by using our now very familiar Arduino IDE [Serial Monitor](../arduino/serial-print.md) tool.
-With [SimpleSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialIn/SimpleSerialIn.ino) loaded on your Arduino and your Arduino connected to our computer, open the Serial Monitor and send data to our Arduino.
+Let's begin by using our now very familiar Arduino IDE [Serial Monitor](../arduino/serial-print.md) tool.
+With [SimpleSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialIn/SimpleSerialIn.ino) loaded on your Arduino and your Arduino connected to your computer, open the Serial Monitor and send data to our Arduino.
 Make sure you've selected the same baud rate used in `Serial.begin(<baud rate>)`.

 ![](assets/images/ArduinoIDESerialMonitor_AnnotatedScreenShot.png)
 **Figure** An annotated screenshot the Arduino IDE's [Serial Monitor](../arduino/serial-print.md) tool for sending and receiving serial data.
 {: .fs-1}

-#### Video demonstration of using Serial Monitor
+#### Video demo using Serial Monitor

+Here's a video demonstration of sending ASCII-encoded text via [Serial Monitor](../arduino/serial-print.md) to the Arduino running [SimpleSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/SimpleSerialInOLED/SimpleSerialInOLED.ino).

+Notice how we are able to print out what the Arduino received because the Arduino echos the received data back over serial using `Serial.print`:

+{% highlight C %}
+// Just for debugging, echo the data back on serial Serial.print("Arduino received: '");
+Serial.print(rcvdSerialData);
+Serial.println("'");
+{% endhighlight C %}

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/SimpleSerialIn-NoTalking-TrimmedAndSpedUp720p.mp4" type="video/mp4" />